robsilvia/avatica-js/README.md

 JavaScript connector to [Calcite Avatica Server](https://calcite.apache.org/avatica/)

 Missing Avatica API Features:
-- There is no support for array/component columns
+- There is no support for array/component columns or parameter
 - There is no support for BigInteger

 Implementaiton Notes: